dptech-corp/Uni-Dock/unidock/README.md

      ```bash
      cd Uni-Dock/unidock
      cmake -B build
+     # or the following if you want to use FetchContent to install boost
+     # cmake -B build -D FETCH_BOOST=ON
      cmake --build build -j4
      cmake --install build # This will add `unidock` to the default installation path for executables.
                            # Otherwise, prepend the building directory to your `PATH` environment variable.